A Trip from Auckland to Muriwai Beach

 Things to do at Muriwai Beach

-There are a couple different areas to explore around Muriwai Beach.
+There are a couple of different areas to explore around Muriwai Beach.
 There are two beach bays, a few different lookouts, and during the right time of year, thousands of Gannet birds are nesting in the area!

 To the south of Muriwai Beach are some large cliffs.
 These cliffs are where the Gannet Colony nests from August to March every year (keep reading for more information on the Gannet Colony.)
 Just south of the cliffs is another beach definitely worth visiting called Maori Bay.
 Maori Bay is much smaller than Muriwai Beach and is often much less busy.